ArcherFSharpTesting/Core/README.md

 - The call pattern is always `rootFeature |> Sub.Feature ...`.
 - Sub-features inherit context from their parent/root feature.
-- You can use the same overloads as with `FeatureBuilder.NewFeature` (name, path, setup, teardown, tags).
+- You can use the same overloads as with `FeatureFactory.NewFeature` (name, path, setup, teardown, tags).
 - Useful for organizing large test suites into logical groups.

 For more details, see the test scripts and the implementation in `Lib/Sub.fs`.